Coherent Information Phase Transition in a Noisy Quantum Circuit

-\emph{Numerical results.} To explicitly demonstrate the existence of the coherent information phase transition, we perform numerical simulations on a large scale.
+\emph{Numerical results---}To explicitly demonstrate the existence of the coherent information phase transition, we perform large-scale numerical simulations in a (1+1)-d quantum circuit.
 In these simulations, random unitary gates are selected from the Clifford group to enable the use of the stabilizer formalism~\cite{aaronson2004, gottesman1998, gottesman1997}.
 We set $U_{SA} = \text{SWAP}$ and specifically consider three types of noise: resetting, depolarizing, and dephasing.
-Here we set $q_t=0.1$, while results for other parameters can be found in Supplemental Material~\cite{supp}.
-We first consider the case with $p=0$, and the results are presented in Fig.~\ref{fig2}(a)-\ref{fig2}(c).
-A distinct recoverable phase, characterized by positive coherent information, is identified.
+Here we set the total frequency of noise and QE operations to be $q_t=0.1$, while results for other parameters can be found in~\cite{supp}.
+We first consider the case with measurement probability $p=0$, and the results are presented in Fig.~\ref{fig2}(a-c).
+A distinct recoverable phase, characterized by positive coherent information, is observed in all cases, highlighting the effectiveness of QE operations in combating various noises.
 Through data collapse, we determine the critical points and critical exponents to be $q_c^{\text{reset}}=0.500(1)$, $q_c^{\text{depo}}=0.360(1)$ and $q_c^{\text{deph}}=0.503(1)$, with $\nu_c^{\text{reset}} = 0.90(5)$, $\nu_c^{\text{depo}}=0.96(5)$ and $\nu_c^{\text{deph}}=0.95(7)$, respectively.
-The recoverable phase region is smallest for depolarizing noise and largest for dephasing noise, consistent with the relative strengths of the corresponding random fields~\cite{supp}.
+The recoverable phase region is the smallest for depolarizing noise and the largest for dephasing noise, consistent with the relative strengths of the corresponding random fields~\cite{supp}.
 When measurements are incorporated, the phase transition persists, as demonstrated in Fig.~\ref{fig2}(d) for depolarizing noise, albeit at a different critical point $q_c = 0.375(1)$ with $\nu_c=1.03(8)$.
 Additional numerical details and results are provided in~\cite{supp}.